levallon/levallon.github.io/content/french/_index.md

 #   - name: "Randi Renin"
 #     image: "images/clients/avater-1.jpg"
 #     designation: "CEO-Themefisher"
-#     content: "This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd."
+#     content: "This Company created an e-commerce site with the tools to make our business a success, with innovative ideas we feel that our site has unique elements that make us stand out from the crowd. "

 #   # testimonial item loop
 #   - name: "Rose Rio"